 The first soundsuits in the book are covered in buttons and other things, but later in the book there are soundsuits covered in ceramic animal figures…

-S: It really reminds me of the full body costumes of African dancers that I saw some in a museum in Brooklyn.
+S: It really reminds me of the full body costumes of African dancers that I saw in a museum in Brooklyn.

 G: Yeah.
 They’re a statement about diversity and inclusion…look at this one, which has an abacus for a face.
 Doesn’t it remind you of the robot prince in Saga?
 (Sarah shook her head.
 Me: What?
 You don’t read Saga?!?)

 And this soundsuit is made of recycled afghans and socks.

 G: Some people try to say Nick Cave is a craftsperson, others that he’s an artist.
 They see those as separate.